 Unemployed people are not in work, but are actively seeking employment.
 Includes comparisons of headline rates (the proportion of economically active population that are unemployed).

-The latest local unemployment estimates were released on 21st January.
-They are based on responses to the Annual Population Survey (APS) over a 12-month period between October 2023 and September 2024.
-The next release will be in April 2025.
+The latest local unemployment estimates were released on 15th April 2025.
+They are based on responses to the Annual Population Survey (APS) over a 12-month period between January and December 2024.
+The next release will be in July 2025.

 The headline unemployment rate measures the proportion of economically active adults in an area who are unemployed.
 This rate differs from the headline employment, economic activity and economic inactivity rates, which are all expressed as a percentage of the 16 to 64 population.

 Unemployed people are those who are not in work but who are actively seeking employment at the time of the survey.
 Economically inactive people make up the remainder of non-workers and have been classified as not actively seeking employment.
+Local labour market statistics are updated each quarter, with the latest time period having a nine month overlap with that of the previous release.
+The time series charts on this page follow ONS guidance and compare non-overlapping periods.

 Unemployment rate trends and comparisons